I'm a published children's book author, magazine writer, and technology blogger. I also have two rabbits at home: Thumper and Ralphie.

 How to Play With a Rabbit

 Rabbits are floor dwellers.
 They don't like being up too high, though they will sometimes seek out a chair for a nap.
 They may tolerate being held, but they truly prefer it when you play with them on their level.
 That means playing on the floor.
-Some of their favorite toys are:

-- Edible timothy grass balls,
+- Edible timothy grass balls

-- Willow baskets or wreaths,
+- Willow baskets or wreaths

-- Small dried willow or natural grass squares,
+- Small dried willow or natural grass squares

-- Edible dried branches or sticks (including small well-washed tree stumps!)
+- Edible dried branches or sticks (including small, well-washed tree stumps!)

-- Phone books,
+- Phone books

-- Cardboard boxes,
+- Cardboard boxes

-- Cardboard tunnels, especially cardboard concrete tubes from home stores;
+- Cardboard tunnels, especially cardboard concrete tubes from home stores

-- Cardboard play houses.
+- Cardboard playhouses

 Many rabbits like to destroy the phone book, so you can try that to see if he is interested.
-My rabbit never took to destroying books, and prefers a small plastic tub over a cardboard box to play with and nap upon.
+My rabbit never took to destroying books, and he prefers a small plastic tub over a cardboard box to play with and nap upon.

-- Jelly jar lids tied together;
+- Jelly jar lids tied together

-- Plastic toy keys (the type for children);
+- Plastic toy keys (the type for children)

-- Knotted jute with large wood beads or blocks tied to it;
+- Knotted jute with large wood beads or blocks tied to it

-- Balsa wood or other wood blocks;
+- Balsa wood or other wood blocks

-- Your shoes, or small kid's shoes for a smaller rabbit.
+- Your shoes, or small kid's shoes for a smaller rabbit

-If your rabbits enjoys running through the house, try setting up a hallway obstacle course with pillows, throw rugs and random toys scattered about, or read the paragraph on agility training later in this article.
+If your rabbits enjoy running through the house, try setting up a hallway obstacle course with pillows, throw rugs and random toys scattered about, or read the paragraph on agility training later in this article.